B-Alvin-A/On-Off-Switch/README.md

 # On-Off-Switch
 An animated on-off switch.

-This is an HTML document with embedded CSS and JavaScript.
-It creates an animated on-off switch consisting of two letters, "O" and "F".
+This is HTML, CSS and JavaScript used to create an animated on-off switch consisting of two letters, "O" and "F".
 The switch can be toggled on and off by clicking on it.

 The HTML code defines a container element with the class "switch" that contains three child elements, each with a class of "letter".
 The first child element is an "O" letter, and the other two child elements are "F" letters.